 2017 Rattle Chapbook Prize Selection

 Diana Goetsch: “I’m basically a love poet.
 I’ve started to understand that after all these years.
 No matter the subject, I think my mission has something to do with redemption.
-And I just go for the hardest thing to redeem.” ( website)
+And I just go for the hardest thing to redeem.” ( web)